Lucky bamboo (Dracaena sanderiana) is a popular houseplant that is easy to care for.

 Watering your lucky bamboo plants is essential to keeping them healthy, but how often you need to water them can vary depending on the season.

-The weather is typically drier in winter, so your plants will need less water.
+Winter weather is typically drier, so your plants need less water.

 You should aim to water your plants every 2-3 weeks or when the soil becomes dry.